 – Black marker

 Tints are created by mixing white to any hue (color).
 This might seem rather boring but I tell you, kid’s LOVE watching white paint do it’s magic on a color.
 It really is all about the paint mixing here, so if you can give each child a small paper plate in which to explore the painting mixing, please do.

-- Place a quarter size dollop of white paint in the center of each child’s plate.
+Begin by placing a quarter size dollop of white paint in the center of each child’s plate.

-- Place a candy heart (random colors) on the plate and then squirt a dime-sized dollop of the candy color on the plate too.
+Place a candy heart (random colors) on the plate and then squirt a dime-sized dollop of the candy color on the plate too.

-- Some colors like light teal require three colors: white, turquoise and yellow.
+Some colors like light teal require three colors: white, turquoise and yellow.

-- Mix the white and colors together until the color is the same as the candy heart.
+Mix the white and colors together until the color is the same as the candy heart.

 PAINTING THE HEART

 Painting the heart is very quick because the paper size is small (6″ x 6″).
 This allows the child to create more than one heart.
-If you are doing this lesson with younger kids (ages 6-8) use a larger 10″ x 10″ paper.
+If you are doing this lesson with younger kids (ages 6-8) use a larger 10″ x `10″ paper.
 The bigger area is more forgiving.

 Where the shadows lies on the heart, use a darker color to add as the contrast.